By: Desirée Sasko Sujoy, Director, Education Consultant, Teaching & Learning Team

-Social Studies Techbook contains a variety of resources to allow a constant loop of communication and feedback throughout a Concept or Unit.
-There are TEIs, or Technology Enhanced Items, which provide real time data on what students understand in the Engage and Explore sections of Social Studies Techbook.
+Math Techbook contains a variety of resources to allow a constant loop of communication and feedback throughout a Concept or Unit.
+There are TEIs, or Technology Enhanced Items, which provide real time data on what students understand in the Discover-Engage portions of Math Techbook.
 This data populates in the Teacher (and Student!)
-Dashboards to ensure that access to data exists throughout the 5E cycle.
+Dashboards to ensure that access to data exists throughout the Discover-Practice-Apply cycle.
 The TEIs include 29 item types that give students experience with computer based testing environments, in addition to the continuous flow of data, thereby expanding their comfort level.

-Additionally, the Explain tab in Social Studies Techbook provides another set of data in the Teacher and Student Dashboards as students demonstrate their understandings through writing about the knowledge they’ve acquired.
+Additionally, the Practice tab in Math Techbook provides another set of data in the Teacher and Student Dashboards as students demonstrate their understandings through practicing in Coach & Play.
 The rubrics on written responses ensure that students know what is expected from their response.
-Students receive important feedback from TB itself and additionally through the feature of submitting teacher feedback through the Dashboard so that we are personalizing the ‘conversation’ we’re having.
+Students receive important feedback from Math Techbook itself and additionally through the feature of submitting teacher feedback through the Dashboard so that we are personalizing the ‘conversation’ we’re having.

-The Elaborate tab in Social Studies Techbook gives us the opportunity to see what our students know when faced with the application of their newly acquired knowledge to a new situation in a high cognitive complexity/DOK scenario.
+The Apply tab in Math Techbook gives us the opportunity to see what our students know when faced with the application of their newly acquired knowledge to a new situation in a high cognitive complexity/DOK scenario.
 This step is incredibly important to monitor before a summative assessment because there is still time for remediation activities to ensure understanding and set our students up for success.
-Of course, Assessment Builder is one more way to formatively assess our students, especially since we can pick standards based questions.
+Of course, the Assessment Builder is one more way to formatively assess our students, especially since we can pick standards based questions.

-By making these data driven decisions using the Dashboard, we have the ability to quickly provide differentiated activities and resources within Social Studies Techbook to address our students’ needs.
-The Explore section provides a wealth of multimodal resources to support our students.
+By making these data driven decisions using the Dashboard, we have the ability to quickly provide differentiated activities and resources within Math Techbook to address our students’ needs.
+The Additional Resources section provides a wealth of multimodal resources to support our students.
 Peer collaboration while revisiting information can spark new understandings as they collaborate during activities.
 Students have the ability to monitor their own progress and take more responsibility for their learning through continuous access to feedback and data.